furadnik/super_productivity_cli/README.md

-# super_productivity_cli
+# super-productivity CLI
-An unofficial CLI for super-productivity
+An unofficial CLI for super-productivity.